kdschmidt1/Sail_Instrument/Readme.md

 some Remarks:
-*  It requires the [more nmea plugin](https://github.com/kdschmidt1/avnav-more-nmea-plugin
-*  You have to provide polar data [Example](https://github.com/kdschmidt1/SegelDisplay/blob/ca78fc300035ab487aa4f75d74a83fe40c814be1/SegelDisplay/polare.xml) for your boat to calculate the laylines.
+*  You have to provide polar data [Example](https://github.com/kdschmidt1/SegelDisplay/blob/98b84dc5dde84936c46d53dbb03e475991b24948/SegelDisplay/polare.xml) for your boat to calculate the laylines.

 A description how to prepare the polar.xml based on other formats will follow soon.